-Profile of Maryland's 2019-2020 Prekindergarten Program
+Profile of Maryland's 2020-2021 Prekindergarten Program

-Maryland's first statewide PreK initiative began in 2002 under the Bridge to Excellence in Public Schools Act which required local school systems to provide a minimum of 2.5 hours of voluntary prekindergarten access to four-year-old students from families at or below 185% of the Federal Poverty Guidelines (FPG).
+Maryland's first statewide PreK initiative began in 2002 under the Bridge to Excellence in Public Schools Act which required local school systems to provide a minimum of 2.5 hours of voluntary prekindergarten access to four-year-old students from families earning at or below 185% of the Federal Poverty Guidelines (FPG).
 Currently Maryland has three funding sources to support PreK in the State:

-- The compensatory funding formula for K-12 enrollment includes a weighted amount to meet the mandate to provide access to half-day PreK for income eligible four-year-olds. - The Prekindergarten Expansion Grant, a competitive grant program administered by the Division of Early Childhood at MSDE, funds local school systems and community-based providers to improve the quality of existing half-day slots to full-day or establish new, full-day prekindergarten slots.
+- The compensatory funding formula for K-12 enrollment includes a weighted amount to meet the mandate to provide access to half-day PreK for four-year-olds from families earning at or below 185% of the FPG. - The Prekindergarten Expansion Grant, a competitive grant program administered by the Division of Early Childhood at the Maryland State Department of Education (MSDE), provides funding for local school systems to improve the quality of existing half-day slots to full-day or to both local school systems and community-based providers to establish new, full-day high-quality prekindergarten slots.
 The Prekindergarten Expansion Grant, previously funded through a combination of federal preschool grant funds and funds provided by the Maryland Prekindergarten Expansion Act of 2014, is now sustained through state funding as a result of HB 1415 Commission on Innovation and Excellence in Education passed in 2018.
-This Bill provided funds beginning in FY2020 for the prekindergarten expansion grant at the FY2019 level when the federal grant expired.
-MSDE awarded \$26.7 million in prekindergarten expansion grant funds FY 2020. - Maryland provides Prekindergarten Supplemental Grants to local school systems.
+This Bill provided funds beginning in FY2020 for the Prekindergarten Expansion Grant at the FY2019 level when the federal grant expired.
+MSDE awarded \$26.7 million in prekindergarten expansion grant funds FY 2021. - Maryland provides Prekindergarten Supplemental Grants to local school systems.
 These unrestricted funds are provided to local school systems through a state funding formula, which includes a wealth factor for each jurisdiction, and is based on the number of four-year-olds enrolled in full-day Prekindergarten the previous year.
-MSDE provided \$31.6 in prekindergarten supplemental grant funds in FY2020.
-Additionally, the State issued \$21.1 million to four counties that provide universal, full-day prekindergarten for four-year-olds.
+MSDE provided \$64 million in prekindergarten supplemental grant funds in FY2021.

-School Year 2019-2020 Data for Four-Year-Olds
+School Year 2020-2021 Data for Four-Year-Olds

-Total Enrollment: 30,669 (40% of all 4 year olds in Marylandi) Full- Day 16,202 (53% of Total Enrollment) Half-Day 14,467 (47% of Total Enrollment)
+Total Enrollment: 22,840 (31% of all 4 year olds in Marylandi)

+Full- Day 14,873 (65% of Total Enrollment) Half-Day 7,967 (35% of Total Enrollment)